 Jerome Domurat: Actually, most weren't!
 They were constantly being reused for one game or another, which was part of the problem.
 The verification process, if you can call it that, was when you burned a chip, a display would simply read either a "1" (good) or "0" (bad).
 I remember when Raiders of the Lost Ark was finished, Howard flew out to meet Spielberg with at least 20 copies of the game.

 Q: How common was it for the artists to delve into other areas, like doing PAL conversions?

 Jerome Domurat: The animators were involved in more projects then most of the programmers and had more interactions with Marketing.
 When dignitaries would come through the building, they were told not to bother the games programmers but that it was ok to get a demo from us.
 We generally had more to show on a game then the programmer.

 Remember the RealSports Mel Allen commercial Atari did?
 That was done by an ad agency in New York, possibly Doyle Dane Burnback (article).
 I flew there to help with the screenshots.
 I'll have to look it up.
 I have a memo that refers to my trip there.

-Sadly, Jerome passed away earlier this year.
+Sadly, Jerome passed away in 2017.
 My condolences to his family.

 |exhibit quiz games||Atari 400/800, C-64||American Museum of Science + Energy||unknown|